I Miss Movies. That’s How I Know Awareness Has Changed.

 I don’t miss movies because I want to go backward.
 I miss what they represented: shared context, anticipation, a sense that something was worth showing up for.

-That’s harder to create now — not just for studios, but for any brand trying to be noticed in a crowded, fragmented system.
+That feeling is harder to create now: not just for studios, but for any brand trying to be noticed in a crowded, fragmented system.
 Building awareness just asks for a different kind of work.
 Less volume.
 More intention.
 Less chasing attention, more earning recognition.

 And I think that matters.